 Loss of appetite, also called anorexia, is one of the most common symptoms during cancer treatment.
-It can appear at any time during treatment or the disease.
+It can appear at any time during treatment or during the disease.
 It is important to pay special attention if it is prolonged over time because it can affect the patient’s nutritional status.
 In lung cancer, shortness of breath can lead to more tiredness when eating.

 Take advantage of the time of day when appetite is at its highest to include the most energetic and nutritious foods.

-Always ensure the presence in both lunch and dinners of vegetables (raw or cooked), starchy foods (tubers, cereals, pulses) and protein foods (meat, fish and eggs or other protein-rich foods such as soy), as indicated in the plate method even if that is in small quantities using a small dessert plate.
+Always ensure the presence in both lunch and dinner of vegetables (raw or cooked), starchy foods (tubers, cereals, pulses) and protein foods (meat, fish and eggs or other protein-rich foods such as soy), as indicated in the plate method.
+Even if it is in small quantities, using a small dessert plate.

-Nutritionally dense meals are those that include a large amount of energy and nutrients in a very small volume.
+Nutritionally dense elaborations are those that include a large amount of energy and nutrients in a very small volume.

-Always drink in between meals and drink more nutritious liquids, such as fruit juices or fruit and vegetable smoothies.
+It is advisable to always drink in between meals and to drink more nutritious liquids, such as fruit juices or fruit and vegetable smoothies.

 Serving food on a large plate can give the feeling that there is less food, which can help make it easier to eat.

-The appearance and presentation of meals, including a variety of colours, textures and smells will also help to improve acceptance.
+Keep in mind the appearance and presentation of meals and including a variety of colours, textures and smells will also help to improve acceptance.